dotkernel/dot-log/README.md

-More examples on filters: https://zendframework.github.io/zend-log/filters/
+More examples on filters: https://docs.laminas.dev/laminas-log/filters/

 ## Formatting Messages

-When using `dot-log` or `zend-log`, the logged value is not limited to a string.
+When using `dot-log` or `laminas-log`, the logged value is not limited to a string.
 Arrays can be logged as well.

 For a better readability, these arrays can be serialized.

-Zend Log provides String formatting, XML, JSON and FirePHP formatting.
+Laminas Log provides String formatting, XML, JSON and FirePHP formatting.

 The formatter accepts following parameters:

-name - the formatter class (it must implement Zend\Log\Formatter\FormatterInterface) options - options to pass to the formatter constructor if required
+name - the formatter class (it must implement Laminas\Log\Formatter\FormatterInterface) options - options to pass to the formatter constructor if required

 The following formats the message as JSON data:

 'formatter' => [
-    'name' => \Zend\Log\Formatter\Json::class,
+    'name' => \Laminas\Log\Formatter\Json::class,
 ],